SingularisArt/Website/content/post/note-taking-with-latex-part-1.md

 let g:UltiSnipsSnippetDirectories=['~/.config/nvim/UltiSnips/']
 ```

 Let's go over these quickly.
-The first line is telling UltiSnips what button you want to use to expand the actual snippet.
-After you have expanded the snippet, you have placeholders.
+The first line is telling `UltiSnips` what button
+you want to use to expand the actual snippet.
+After you have expanded the
+snippet, you have placeholders.

-On line 2-3, you are telling UltiSnips what key presses you want to use to jump back and forth between those placeholders.
+On line 2-3, you are telling `UltiSnips` what key presses you want to use to jump
+back and forth between those placeholders.

-The 4th line is telling UltiSnips to open the file vertically when you run `:UltiSnipsEdit`.
+The 4th line is telling `UltiSnips` to open the file vertically when you run
+`:UltiSnipsEdit`.

-he last and final line tells UltiSnips where to find your snippets.
+The last and final line tells `UltiSnips` where to find your snippets.

-### Creating your own snippets
+#### Creating your own snippets

-Place your snippets in `~/.config/nvim/UltiSnips/` or wherever you told UltiSnips to find theme.
+Place your snippets in `~/.config/nvim/UltiSnips/` or wherever you told `UltiSnips` to find theme.
 Each language has it's own specific snippet file.
 For example, python snippets will be located at `~/.config/nvim/UltiSnips/python.snippets`.

 Or, instead of manually creating that file, open a file with that extension.
 For example: `test.py`.
 Then, inside that file, type `:UltiSnipsEdit`.
 That will create the file `~/.config/nvim/UltiSnips/python.snippets` for you.